 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 While it may seem a bit tricky to understand at first, a co-op tax abatement assessment in NYC is a pretty straightforward concept.
-The tax abatement assessment’s primary purpose is to allow co-ops and condominiums to create additional revenue for facility maintenance and improvements without directly charging the shareholders any extra money.
-This additional revenue comes from the city of New York directly in the form of a tax abatement.
+The tax abatement assessment’s primary purpose is to allow co-ops and condominiums to create additional revenue.
+They use the savings for facility maintenance and improvements without directly charging the shareholders extra money.
+This additional revenue comes from New York directly as tax abatement.

 The co-op or condominium owner then collects these tax refunds.
-They use the money for maintenance and capital improvements.
-The reduction in taxes is most commonly used for property owners.
+They use the money for maintenance and capital improvements, and the reduction in taxes is most commonly used for property owners.
 They collect the tax benefit issued using the New York Cooperative and Condominium Property Tax Abatement.

 These values are current as of 2021 and taken directly from the New York City Department of Finance.
 They’ve remained steady for years, so expect them to stay roughly the same for the foreseeable future.

-Property owners and shareholders cannot decide to perform a co-op tax abatement assessment on their own.
+Property owners and shareholders cannot decide to perform a co-op tax abatement assessment independently.
 Only the Board of Managers (co-op board) can authorize the tax abatement assessment.
 When the board approves a co-op tax abatement assessment, owners of the property will see a pair of line items appear on their bank statements.

 First, shareholders will receive a debit on their account, which is the amount of the property value assessment itself.
-The debit that appears comes from the number of shares assigned to each unit.
-This gets proportionally distributed after that.
+The debit comes from the number of shares assigned to each unit, which gets proportionally distributed after that.
 Then property owners (or the shareholders) will receive a credit for the tax abatement.

 The credit will be from the New York City Department of Finance.
 This credit will depend on the above percentages and values described.